Ajinkya-Furange-Patil/CODSOFT/Task 1/README.md

 ## 📝 License

 This portfolio project is provided as-is for personal use.
-Feel free to customize, modify, and adapt it for your needs.
+Feel free to customize, modify and adapt it for your needs.

 ### Credits